Wednesday, 13 May 2015

 Claude Rilly is a professor of classical languages and literature in Paris.
 He is also an egyptologist and specialist of meroitic language and civilisation.
 Claude Rilly has contributed on Greek archaeology in GEO (France), and on meroitic phonology in the Göttinger Miszellen (Germany).
 He is archaeology editor of Culturekiosque.com.

-you value our reviews, please tell
+If you value our reviews, please tell a friend or join our mailing list!

 No comments: